ADR0407/FLOW-PROOF-Beginner-Course-submission-Creating-an-NFT/README.md

 Deploy:
 1. Deploy NonFungibleToken.cdc at 0x06
 2. Deploy CryptoPoops.cdc at 0x05
+3. we now create the collection by deploying Collection.cdc
-3. Execute Mint.cdc transaction with address parameter with 0x05 and fill other parameters
+4. Execute Mint.cdc transaction with address parameter with 0x05 and fill other parameters
-4. Execute ReadScript.cdc with address parameter with 0x05
+5. Execute ReadScript.cdc with address parameter with the address where the NFT is stored